opendr-eu/opendr/docs/reference/efficient_ps.md

 Parameters:
 - **dataset**: *object*
   Specifies the dataset used to evaluate the model.
+Supported datasets are CityscapesDataset and KittiDataset (see [readme](../../src/opendr/perception/panoptic_segmentation/datasets/README.md)).
 - **print_results**: *bool, default=False*
   If True, the evaluation results will be formatted and printed to STDOUT.